Tieske/philips-hue.lua/doc_topics/01-introduction.md

   }
 ```

 2. `"update"` a resource was updated.
 The resource will be updated in the state in the client before the event fires.
+The resources as kept in the client state will be updated in-place.
+So if you keep a reference
+to a resource, the contents of that table will change as well.
+Tables will not change, only their contents (the
+exception being: if a referencen to another resource changes).
+If you want to keep track of the old-state, you'll have to make a copy of the values to track on each event.
 The event will look like this:
 ```lua
   event = {
     client = self,